 Am I eligible for an interpersonal protective order?

-You may file for an interpersonal protective order against:
+You may file for an interpersonal protective order (IPO) against:

-- a current or former dating partner who committed dating violence and abuse against you, which includes stalking and sexual assault; or
+- a current or former dating partner who committed dating violence and abuse against you, including stalking and sexual assault; or

 - someone who is not a family member, dating partner, or spouse who committed stalking or sexual assault against you.1

-The judge may look at the following factors to decide if you and the abuser have a dating relationship according to the legal definition:
+The judge may look at the following factors to decide if your relationship with the abuser meets the legal definition of a dating relationship:

-- whether you expressed a romantic interest in one another;
+- whether you expressed a romantic interest in each other;

 - your attendance at social outings as a couple;